cihatyalman/unity_api_with_python/README.md

 # unity_api_with_python
-Indicates that Unity is communicating with the Python Web API.
+Demonstrates how Unity communicates with the Python Web API.